snellm/cutlet/README.md

 Downloading
 ===========

-Current version is 0.1 - considered early beta quality.
+Current version is 0.2 - alpha quality code (API is subject to change).

 Maven: